auabake/auabake/README.md

-- 👋 Hi, I’m @auabake
+- 👋 Hi, I’m Abuabakr
-- 👀 I’m interested in ...
+- 👀 I’m interested in Software Engineering
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning software development
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on python projects
-- 📫 How to reach me ...
+- 📫 How to reach me auabake@gmail.com

 <!---
 auabake/auabake is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.